 Yeovil Town: 1.
 Artur Krysiak

-Yeovil Town have named one change to their starting eleven for the League Two match against Luton Town at Kenilworth Road this evening.
-Striker Shaun Jeffers has headed out on loan to National League side Woking and his position in the side is taken by AFC Bournemouth loanee Harry Cornick.
+Yeovil Town have named one change to their starting eleven for the League Two match against Barnet at The Hive Stadium this afternoon.
+Marc Laird comes into the line-up displacing Harry Cornick.

-The full team for this evening's match reads as follows:
+The full team for this afternoon's match reads as follows:

 Yeovil Town: 1.
 Artur Krysiak